 Be sure to check that the bike is in good repair before taking it, especially the tires, chain, pedals, and brakes.
 If the seat is turned backward, it is a courtesy sign from the previous rider that the bike has some issues.
 When returning the bike make certain that it is properly docked at the station.
 Be patient and wait for the two beeps and the green indicator light.
 If you fail to do this you could loose your full deposit.

 The Vélib is intended for use in short periods of 30 minutes of less for standard bikes and 45 minutes or less for the electric bikes.
 If you go over the 30 minutes your card will be charged an extra €1 for each hour you go over.
 If you are wanting to ride farther just switch bikes at a station within 30 minutes.
 However, if you want to return your bike to a station that is full, (this happens quite often) you can use your pin number to add 15 minutes to your free time so you can find another station with available parking spots.
 You also get 45 minutes if you return your bike to a V+ Station.

 Riding a bike around Paris can be nerve racking for some, especially if you are not used to riding bicycles in a busy city environment.
 There are many marked bike lanes to guide you and you may also ride in the bus / taxi lanes.
 There are some really nice places to ride along the banks of Canal St-Martin and the River Seine.
 Side streets are narrow and there are many pedestrians to watch for.
 Major streets including Avenue des Champs-Elysées', 'Place de l'Étoile', and 'Voie Georges Pompidou' (the lower express lanes along the banks of the Seine) are definitely places to avoid.
 Consider riding at night when the streets are quieter and the major landmarks are beautifully lit.

-You can find our more about the Vélib bicycle rental program at the official website link above.
+You can find our more about the Vélib bicycle rental program at the official website link below.